Shared Services Canada System Maintenance Notice

 Before you select “Yes,” refer to the definition of research-creation for more information and examples of fields involving research-creation.

-If you select “Yes,” refer to Research contributions and relevant experience and the Guidelines for Research-Creation Support Materials for instructions regarding creative outputs and support material.
+If you select “Yes,” see Research contributions and relevant experience and the Guidelines for Research-Creation Support Materials for instructions about creative outputs and support material.

 Does your proposal involve Indigenous research, as defined by SSHRC?

-Select “Yes” if you wish to signal to the adjudication committee that your application should be reviewed in the context of SSHRC’s definition of Indigenous research and its Guidelines for the Merit Review of Indigenous Research.
+Select “Yes” if you wish to signal to the merit review committee that your application should be reviewed in the context of SSHRC’s definition of Indigenous research and its Guidelines for the Merit Review of Indigenous Research.

 Applicant or project director